jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - While CLPU is active, fast curves are disabled and puts a blinder on the delay curves (same curve, but won't trip until it exceeds the CLPU pickup)
 	- Uses template set mult. of min. trip settings as CLPU pickup
 - CLPU initiates upon PB close if it's enabled
-- ==Form6 has many options for CLPU such as minimum trip value time-current curve, reclose interval, and number of independent operations to lockout for each protection profile.
-Cold Load Pickup also includes TCC Multipliers, TCC Adders, Minimum Response Time, Time Dial Reset, and High Current Lockout.

 ### OPEN/CLOSE PUSHBUTTONS/LED'S